Democrat April McClain Delaney wins a US House seat in a competitive Maryland race

 McClain Delaney, 60, previously worked in the Biden administration’s Department of Commerce and has focused much of her career on protecting children’s online safety.

-She labeled herself a “common sense, common ground” candidate and painted her Republican opponent as an extreme conservative.
+She painted her opponent, Republican Neil Parrott, as an extreme conservative.
 The daughter of an Idaho potato farmer, she said she can get Washington politicians to address the needs of working families.

 “I think that we’ve just got to turn the page on this divisive, toxic partisanship, which is ripping across our country,” she told AP in a recent interview.